samuelblack11/samuelblack11/README.md

 <h2>About Me</h2>
 I'm a Full Stack Engineer with 5+ years experience working both independently and leading teams for medium sized businesses.
 My technical skills come with a strong operations background from a fast-paced environment.
 This has made me highly technical, detail-oriented, and expeditious.
 I now apply this to mobile and desktop software development.
+I enjoy continuously learning new technologies and putting them into practice in passion projects like the ones listed below.
 Please message me on <a href="https://www.linkedin.com/in/sam-black-26046343/">Linkedin</a> to learn more or discuss opportunities to work together.

-<h2> Languages & Tools I Specialize In</h2>
+<h2>My Core Competencies</h2>
 <p align="left">
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original-wordmark.svg" width="85" height="85"/>
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-plain.svg" width="85" height="85"/>